Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/indexing-nested-properties.markdown

     //getter and setter methods
     ...

-    // this defines and EXTENDED index on the personalInfo.socialSecurity property
+    // this defines and ORDERED index on the personalInfo.socialSecurity property
-    @SpaceIndex(path = "socialSecurity", type = SpaceIndexType.EXTENDED)
+    @SpaceIndex(path = "socialSecurity", type = SpaceIndexType.ORDERED)
     public Info getPersonalInfo() {
          return personalInfo;
     }